mgear2/undervoid/README.md

 Once you've cloned the repository and installed pipenv, you can install dependencies with:
 `pipenv install`

+Depending on platform and environment settings, you may run python3 on your system with one or more of the following keywords:
+`python` or `python3`

-Then, you can run Undervoid with:
+Having verified this, you can run Undervoid with:
-`pipenv run python3 main.py`
+`pipenv run [your_python_keyword] main.py`

 ## Gameplay <a name="gameplay"></a>